tarwn/lessthandot-hugo/blogs/content/posts/2011-12-07-dynamic-connections-in-ssis-extract.md

 The Foreach container is now configured and ready.
 Click OK to save the changes.
 Place an Execute Package Task into the Foreach container next.
 The only change that is needed to the execute package task is the child package to call and parameter mapping.
 This allows the variable that needs to pass to the child package and can be consumed by the configuration settings that will be done in the child package.

-For more on passing variables between parent and children packages, read “[Making SSIS Dynamic: Passing variables between packages][1]”
+For more on passing variables between parent and children packages, read "[Making SSIS Dynamic: Passing variables between packages][1]"

 Once completed, the parent package will contain one Foreach Loop Container and one task within it, Execute Package Task.